Kirklees Valley Local Nature Reserve: Holcombe Hunt

 The Holcombe Hunt is a heritage hunting society that can be traced back to 1086.
 It is home to hounds which the society claims are descended from Blue Gascoignes introduced by Norman Settlers.
 Throughout its time it has seen patrons including Edward I, James I, and George V.

 Kirklees Valley Wildlife Rescue

 The Greenmount Wild Bird Hospital was founded in 1970 and registered in 1979 as a sanctuary for injured birds awaiting release back into the wild.
 In 2019, the hospital’s manager, Natalie Kerr, was banned from keeping birds and the hospital was forced to temporarily close after an RSPCA inspection found 211 birds in unsanitary conditions, 145 of which were put down due to the extent of their injuries.
 In September 2022, it was rebranded as the Kirklees Valley Wildlife Rescue and refurbished by Volunteers.
-It plans to reopen in 2023.

 Little Leopard Coffee

 The Little Leopard Coffee is a mobile café made from a repurposed vintage caravan.
 It currently resides on the bus turnaround on Laurel Street, after it was forced to move from its original location due to it being on private land.
 It also caters to other events outside of Tottington.